charanbolisetti/charannaidu-portfolio.com/README.md

-My portfolio
+# my portfolio

-"Hey this is my portfolio",Currently Iam learning how to make portfolio.
+"Hey guys this is my portfolio",currently iam learning how to create portfolio.